jakobhaervig/openfoam-dockerfiles/README.md

 *1b)* Install [Git](https://git-scm.com/downloads) for your operating system (Windows, macOS or Linux)

 *1c)* Install the latest [Paraview](https://www.paraview.org/download/) version.
-Feel free to choose the MPI versions, which let's you run Paraview in parallel.
+If you have trouble getting the MPI version (parallel) to work, please choose the non-MPI version.

 Windows only: Choose the .exe or .msi file